eng-charlesrochamarques/web_project_homeland/README.md

 - A **header** with the project logo.
 - A **main section** with a title, subtitle, and main image.
-- An **intro section** featuring a quote, the author’s name, and descriptive text about the project.
+- An **intro** section with a quote, the author’s name, and descriptive project text.
+- Multiple **place** sections, each highlighting a country or location through images, text, and external links.
+- Use of **BEM (Block Element Modifier)** methodology for all section class naming.
 - A **footer** with credits and copyright information.

 ---